mThanh1311/quickdraw_classification/README.md

 # QuickDraw
 ## Introduction :
-Hello there, I am Thanh Minh Truong, this is my python source code about Deep Learning - Image Classification with Quick Draw dataset - an online game developed by Google.
+Hello there, I am Thanh Minh Truong, this is one of my beginnings in the process of learning AI

+Here is my python source code about Deep Learning - Image Classification with Quick Draw dataset - an online game developed by Google.

 I used **Pytorch** framework for my project, this includes:
 1. Preprocessing and validating input images and labels